 Self-shriveled Blacks.(…)YOU are our costume and our fundamental bone.

 The sixth stanza is short and concise.
 It marks the place between the slower sections of the poem and the louder, faster, final stanza.

-In the final stanza of this piece, the momentum that Brooks has built up throughout the poem’s entirety comes to a head.
+In the final stanza of ‘Primer For Blacks’, the momentum that Brooks has built up throughout the poem’s entirety comes to a head.
 No other stanza reads more like a speech or begs to be read aloud.
 The speaker appears to be yelling at points, shouting passionately at her listeners, begging that they listen to her.
 She is addressing every single “COLORED” person who is reading, or hearing, this piece.
 All, “you NEGRO ones.”